Michael Eric Dyson: Commentator

 Dyson hosted a radio show, which aired on Radio One, from January 2006 to February 2007.
 He is also a commentator on National Public Radio, MSNBC and CNN, and is a regular guest on Real Time with Bill Maher.
-Beginning July 2011 Michael Eric Dyson became a political analyst for MSNBC.
+Beginning in July 2015, Dyson became a political analyst for MSNBC.
 In May 2018, he participated in the Munk debate on political correctness, arguing alongside Michelle Goldberg against Stephen Fry and Jordan Peterson.
-In August 2018, he spoke at the funeral of Aretha Franklin.
+In August 2018, Dyson spoke at the funeral of Aretha Franklin.

+The Michael Eric Dyson Show radio program debuted on April 6, 2009, and was broadcast from Morgan State University.
+The show's first guest was Oprah Winfrey, to whom Dyson dedicated his 2009 book Can You Hear Me Now?
+The Inspiration, Wisdom, and Insight of Michael Eric Dyson.
+The show appears to have been discontinued, with its last episode being in December 2011.

 Dyson served on the board of directors of the Common Ground Foundation, a project dedicated to empowering urban youth in the United States.
-Dyson and his third wife, Marcia L. Dyson, were regular guests and speakers at the Aspen Institute Conferences and Ideas Festival.
-Dyson most recently hosted a television show, The Raw Word.

-The Michael Eric Dyson Show (2009-2011)

-The Michael Eric Dyson Show radio program debuted on April 6, 2009, and is broadcast from Morgan State University.
-The show's first guest was Oprah Winfrey, to whom Dyson dedicated his book Can You Hear Me Now?
-The Inspiration, Wisdom, and Insight of Michael Eric Dyson.
-The show appears to have been discontinued with its last episode being in December 2011.